Peippo1/Address-book/README.md

 # Address book project.

-Add contacts to your addressbook and cross them of when they are completed.
+Add contacts to your address book.

+Backend to be created for the storage of contacts.

 application created using React.